-SPAN 201 4 Cr Hrs Available: fall, spring Intermediate Spanish 1
+SPAN 201 Intermediate Spanish 1

 This course is an expanded reinforcement of the first two terms, concentrating on developing greater oral proficiency and reading skills, with some composition.
-Students will have the opportunity to increase Spanish proficiency in realworld terms.
+Students will have the opportunity to increase Spanish proficiency in real-world terms.
 Prerequisite: SPAN 102 or three years of high school Spanish or permission of instructor.

-SPAN 202 4 Cr Hrs Available: spring Intermediate Spanish 2
+Available: spring 4 Cr Hrs SPAN 202 Intermediate Spanish 2